marisaruizasari/data-structures/Week05/README.md

 ```
 ### Part Three: Populate your database

+I started by updating permissions for my Cloud9 EC2 instance to be able to access DynamoDB.
+Here we took extra precaution and did not use an access key for security reasons (we don't want this ending up on GitHub!).

-Lastly, I used putItem to populate the dsProcessBlog DynamoDB database I created in the setup and preparation step.
+Then, I used putItem to populate the dsProcessBlog DynamoDB database I created in the setup and preparation step.
 Here we had two key challenges: 1. we needed to iterate over all the entries to populate the table in a loop, 2. we needed to not attempt more than 2 puts per second.

 This was the most challenging step for me coding wise and conceptually.
 I started by creating a for loop to iterate over the blogEntries array, which worked and populated the table with my entries, but did not address the number of puts per second.